mowijo/cmake-custom-generator-example/README.md

 and they should be studied in that order.

 ### super-simple
-Hardcodes everything and focuses on how to actually run a generator and integrate the result in a buiold.
+Hardcodes everything and focuses on how to actually run a generator and integrate the result in a build.

 ### as-a-macro
 Wraps the code generation in a macro, but several things are still hardcoded.
-While a macro and polluting the variable scope, this solution allows to reuse the code and add more than one speaker.
+Still, while being a macro and polluting the variable scope, this solution allows to reuse the code and add more than one speaker.

 ### list-and-destination-variable-name
-In this example, the macro is transformed into a function taking a list of sources and the name of a destination to put the list of generated sources in.
+In this example, the macro is transformed into a function taking a list of sources and the name of a destination variable to store the list of generated sources in.

-Experienced CMake users will frown upon the loop and there are most likelyt better ways to implement this, but the repository works and I am happy.
+Experienced CMake users will frown upon the loop and there are most likely better ways to implement this, but the repository works and I am happy.

 # Enjoy!